ddombro3/solana-rpc-price-engine/README.md

 ## Requirements

 - n8n
 - Helius RPC API key (Totally free btw sign up with google, and you get 1 million free rpc calls a month.
-You can run this program for 11.6 days straight.)
+You can run this program for 11.6 days straight each month.)
 - Solana pair addresses
 - Internet connection